Rao Inderjit Singh: Early life

 Rao was born in royal family of Rewari (Ahirwal) and is the son of Rao Birendra Singh, who served as a second Chief Minister of Haryana.
 Rao studied at the Lawrence School, Sanawar and the Faculty of Law, University of Delhi where he took a law degree.
 He is the great-great grandson of Rao Tula Ram, a freedom fighter of India's first war of independence in 1857.

 Political career

 Rao Inderjit Singh addressing at the inauguration of the National Workshop on Urban Development to discuss the major urban sector reforms and six new initiatives with States and UTs, in New Delhi.

-Haryana Legislative Assembly

 Rao was an MLA in the Haryana assembly for four terms, beginning in 1977.
-From 1982 to 1987 he was a provincial Minister of State responsible for Food and civil supplies.
+From 1982 to 1987, he was a provincial Minister of State responsible for Food and civil supplies.